manyuE220/manyuE220/README.md

-- 👋 Hi, I’m @ms.ai
+- 📻 Hi, I’m @ms.ai
 - 👀 I’m interested in ...
 Music, Performance, cinema, shows... more
-- 🌱 I’m currently
+- 🤠 I’m currently
-- 💞️ I’m looking to collaborate on ...Dinamics LLMS ideas about audiovisuals
+-  I’m looking to collaborate on ...Dinamics LLMS ideas about audiovisuals
-- 📫 How to reach me ...
-"MS.AI"
+- 👁️ How to reach me ...
+"MS.AI" discord

 <!---
 MS.AI/"MS.AI" is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.